zenphoto/Website/README.md

 ##doc

-The usage guide of all the specialities on the zenphoto.org site.
+Our internal usage guide of all the specialities on the zenphoto.org site.
 License: **[CC-BY-SA](http://creativecommons.org/licenses/by-sa/4.0)**

 ##Plugins